naraesk/dolphin-service-menu-meld/README.md

 Dolphin service menu for comparing files using [meld](https://meldmerge.org/) Supports files and directories in 2-way or 3-way compare mode.
-Translations for italian and german are available.
+Translations for Dutch, German, and Italian are available.

 ## Actions
 * Compare each other: select 2 or 3 files or directories to compare